 If you love European city breaks then you may want to consider a trip to Amsterdam.
-We recently travelled there for a three-night city break and had a great time exploring the beautiful Dutch city.
+We had a great time exploring the beautiful Dutch city during our three-night city break.
 I was pleasantly surprised at how wheelchair accessible Amsterdam is and the amazing tram system.
 Here is what we got up to during 3 days in Amsterdam in my ultimate wheelchair users travel guide to Amsterdam, including where to stay, how to get around in a wheelchair and wheelchair accessible things to do in Amsterdam.

 A Wheelchair Users Travel Guide to Amsterdam